 Travel bans, canceled flights, and missionary trips put on hold.
-When I crave adventure instead of another day loving those in my circle, God reveals opportunities that I may have never seen before in my home and in my neighborhood.
+When I crave adventure, God reveals opportunities that I may have never seen before in my home and in my neighborhood.
 Even as we talk about going to the nations and bringing the gospel to the unreached, we shouldn’t forget to start with our own city.

 As we reflect on a year of unexpected adjustments in ministry and consider what might be possible for 2021, we can certainly plan to serve those in our communities.
 Here are a few practical steps for engaging in service and evangelism in your city.

 Our communities are not only places—they are collision points of stories, personalities, history, and culture.
 In order to serve your city well, it is important to become aware of your context.
 You might, for example, read a book about its history, get to know its cultural makeup, and become more alert to the religious practices that influence the way people live and worship.

 As a resident of Birmingham, Alabama, becoming aware of history, culture, and context is an irreplaceable and ongoing step in understanding how to love my community well.
 In my city, food deserts, failing schools, and lack of affordable housing can be traced back to segregation.
 Racial violence, and “White Flight” out of the city to create new residential areas are also causes.
 These historical factors affect the needs and attitudes of the people within my immediate mission field.

 Take time to become aware of specific needs in your community before investing your resources.
 This requires listening, prayer, and careful consideration.
 Does your city have a failing school system?
 Does your rural community lack nutritious food?
 Do some neighborhoods need repairs to their homes?
 Does a single mother live on your street?
 Each place and individual are different.
 In order to become aware of the specific needs in your community, work to become friends with those in need in your neighborhood.
 It could be at your kids’ school or on the streets of your city.

 Aware of Your Own Capacity